MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/rls-sso.md

   The report rendered will have the username as the user that the SQL token was created for and the effective identity as the role member (username).

-In the following example, `France` is a member of the role `CountryDynamic`.
+In the following example, `France` is a member of the role `Country`.
 The effective identity in the rendered report would be France, while the username would be the user that the SQL token was created for.

 SQL token: XXXXXXXXX

 Username: France

-Roles: CountryDynamic
+Roles: Country

 ---